Hotel Moskva, Belgrade: Famous guests

 Hotel Moskva is a four star hotel.
 It is the only hotel in Belgrade that has no room or an apartment number 13.
-It had over 36 million visitors in the past 100 years, including celebrities like Serbian Field-marshals Živojin Mišić and Petar Bojović, inventors Mikhail Kalashnikov, Nikola Tesla, Mihajlo Pupin, Thomas Edison and Albert Einstein, chess players Anatoly Karpov, Garry Kasparov, athletes Carl Lewis, Jose Mourinho, Vujadin Boskov, Luís Figo, Novak Djokovic, Michael Jordan, Kyrie Irving, Tiger Woods, actors like Robert De Niro, Kirk Douglas, Milla Jovovich, Jack Nicholson, Michael Douglas, Julia Roberts, Alain Delon, Tom Hanks, Audrey Hepburn, Pierce Brosnan, producers like Alfred Hitchcock, Roman Polanski, Miloš Forman, Woody Allen, Martin Scorsese, Emir Kusturica, Jean-Luc Godard, politicians like Nikola Pašić, Rajiv Gandhi, Yasser Arafat, Indira Gandhi, Muammar al-Gaddafi, Richard Nixon and others, singers and tenors like Luciano Pavarotti, Yves Montand, Ray Charles, Bob Geldof, Serge Gainsbourg, Louis Armstrong, Frank Sinatra, writers like Maxim Gorky, Orson Welles, Rebecca West, Jean-Paul Sartre, Samuel Beckett, Albert Camus, Ivo Andrić and many others.
+It had over 36 million visitors in the past 100 years, including celebrities like Serbian Field-marshals Živojin Mišić and Petar Bojović, inventors Mikhail Kalashnikov, Nikola Tesla, Mihajlo Pupin, Thomas Edison and Albert Einstein, chess players Anatoly Karpov, Garry Kasparov, athletes Carl Lewis, Jose Mourinho, Vujadin Boskov, Luís Figo, Novak Djokovic, Michael Jordan, Kyrie Irving, Tiger Woods, actors like Robert De Niro, Kirk Douglas, Milla Jovovich, Jack Nicholson, Michael Douglas, Julia Roberts, Alain Delon, Tom Hanks, Audrey Hepburn, Pierce Brosnan, Brad Pitt, Vivien Leigh, producers like Alfred Hitchcock, Roman Polanski, Miloš Forman, Woody Allen, Martin Scorsese, Emir Kusturica, Jean-Luc Godard, monarchs and politicians like Peter I of Serbia, Alexander I of Yugoslavia, Leonid Brezhnev, Nikola Pašić, Rajiv Gandhi, Yasser Arafat, Indira Gandhi, Muammar al-Gaddafi, Richard Nixon and others, singers, musicians and tenors like Luciano Pavarotti, Plácido Domingo, Miles Davis, Duke Ellington, Yves Montand, Ray Charles, Bob Geldof, Serge Gainsbourg, Louis Armstrong, Frank Sinatra, writers like Maxim Gorky, Orson Welles, Rebecca West, Jean-Paul Sartre, Samuel Beckett, Albert Camus, Ivo Andrić and many others.
 The pictures of the famous visitors are in a hotel hallways.

 In fiction and popular culture

-Hotel Moskva has been depicted or referenced in various works of music, film, and literature.
+Hotel Moskva has been depicted or referenced in works of music, film, and literature.

-Miroslav Krleža's NIN Prize-winning 1962 novel Zastave features several references to Hotel Moskva.
-Set in the Balkans during the turbulent 1912–1922 period, it follows the lives and fates of some 20 characters; each of them of different profession, pedigree, and financial means, but from the milieu of Serbian, Croatian, and Hungarian intelligentsias.
-At one point, one of the main characters decides to take a peek into Hotel Moskva's kafana where, as he says with contempt, "wet tobacco is smoked" and "Byzantine intrigues are drawn up".
+Miroslav Krleža's NIN Prize-winning novel Zastave includes several references to Hotel Moskva.
+The novel, first published in instalments in Forum in 1962, follows political and social events in the Balkans from 1903 to 1922, with Croatian, Serbian and Hungarian characters drawn largely from intellectual and political circles.
+In one passage, a character looks into Hotel Moskva's kafana and describes it with contempt as a place where "wet tobacco is smoked" and "Byzantine intrigues are drawn up".

-Klopka, a 2007 neo-noir film set in the post-Milošević Serbia exploring how far is a financially strapped father willing to go in order to come up with funds for his ill child's surgery, features a key scene in Hotel Moskva's cafe where the mysterious man played by Miki Manojlović makes an offer to the sick child's father played by Nebojša Glogovac of paying for his son's surgery in return for the man carrying out an assassination.
+Klopka, a 2007 film directed by Srđan Golubović, is set in post-Milošević Serbia and centres on a father trying to obtain money for his son's medical treatment.
+A scene takes place in Hotel Moskva's cafe, where the man played by Miki Manojlović offers the father, played by Nebojša Glogovac, money for the operation in exchange for carrying out a murder.